Focus on the experience, not the technology

 Putting the human experience central does tend to raise a few eyebrows.
 In terms of business, the fast payback on investments is a key springboard, just as gathering customer data and creating customer profiles.
 So it is also easy to forget that customers are just people and that technology is intended for people.
 More and more companies, fortunately, are understanding that in the long term what is good for your customers is good for your company.

 A human perspective on technology leads naturally to the matter of ethics.

-Elon Musk gives a few nice examples of human centred design with ROI.
-He looks long term and identifies issues he is tackling with different companies like Tesla and SpaceX: making traffic greener, the transition to green energy and revolutionising space travel.
+Elon Musk gives a few nice examples of human-centred design with ROI.
+He looks long-term and identifies issues he is tackling with different companies like Tesla and SpaceX: making traffic greener, the transition to green energy, and revolutionizing space travel.
 Major challenges for which revolutionary solutions are developed with interesting paybacks.